fbpx

 Corfe Castle Village

-Substantial evidence of Celtic and Roman settlements have been found, including a hoard of coins found on Corfe Common.
-There is a legend – later chronicled by Thomas Hardy – of a whole Roman legion disappearing in Purbeck; only its ghost remains.
-Nevertheless, a massive battle ensued between the Celts and Romans at Maiden Castle resulting in the destruction of these Celts.
+Substantial evidence of Celtic and Roman settlements abounds, including a hoard of coins found on Corfe Common.
+A legend, later chronicled by Thomas Hardy, tells of an entire Roman legion vanishing in Purbeck, leaving only its ghost.
+However, a massive battle between Celts and Romans at Maiden Castle led to the Celts’ destruction.

-The village of Corfe Castle, predominantly lies along two roads, East and West St. Generally but with a few exceptions the further away from the castle you are the newer the cottages become.
-It is generally believed that alot of the stone cottages were built from the stone left over when the castle was demolished.
-Corfe Castle is one of the prettiest villages in England, the cottages are mostly built from the local Purbeck stone and many have thatched roofs.
+The village of Corfe Castle primarily stretches along East and West Streets.
+Generally, the further you move from the castle, the newer the cottages become, with a few exceptions.
+Many believe that the stone cottages were built using leftover stone from the castle’s demolition.
+Corfe Castle is one of England’s prettiest villages, with its Purbeck stone cottages and many thatched roofs.

-Corfe Castle is a prime spot for those who enjoy the countryside and walking.
-A huge network of paths runs from the village, you can choose a vigorous stroll up the Purbeck Hills and take in the spectacular views of the Corfe Valley or Brownsea Island and Poole Harbour.
-You may prefer a less challenging stroll to Church Knowle or across Corfe Common.
+Corfe Castle is a haven for nature lovers and walkers.
+A vast network of paths radiates from the village, allowing you to choose between a vigorous hike up the Purbeck Hills for spectacular views of the Corfe Valley, Brownsea Island, and Poole Harbour, or a more leisurely stroll to Church Knowle or across Corfe Common.

-The village square is home to a lovely selection of interesting shops, pubs and tea rooms.
-The Greyhound Pub, with the castle in the background is supposed to be the most photographed pub in England.
+The village square offers a delightful selection of shops, pubs, and tea rooms.
+The Greyhound Pub, with the castle as a backdrop, is arguably England’s most photographed pub.

 Church Knowle, Corfe Castle